aidenweatherbee/aidenweatherbee/README.md

 ## 🚀 Experience

 - **LURA Research with Dr. Zhu, York University**: Developed vision code for spacecraft position estimation and gained extensive experience in robotics.
-- **RAY Position with Dr. Zhu, York University**: Enhanced vision code for more accurate and computationally efficient position estimation.
+- **RAY Position with Dr. Zhu, York University**: Enhanced vision code for more accurate and computationally efficient position estimation. also added orientation tracking
 - **ESSENCE CubeSat Mission**: Co-led the mechanical team in designing a 3u CubeSat with the objective to test a Canadian developed camera and a solar energetic proton detector.

 ## 💻 Tech Stack